galafis/galafis/README.md

 ### 👨‍💻 About Me

-I'm a **Data Scientist** and **AI Specialist** with extensive experience in cybersecurity, systems development, and IT management.
+I'm a **Data Scientist**, **AI Specialist** and **Data Enginner** with extensive experience in cybersecurity, systems development, and IT management.
 I combine analytical expertise with technical skills to transform large volumes of data into strategic insights that support data-driven decision making.

 **🎯 Current Focus:** Advanced Machine Learning, Deep Learning, Fraud Detection, and AI-driven analytics solutions